Studio D 1105 Apalachee Parkway

 Born and raised in Puerto Rico, Christian performed with hip-hop and folkloric groups throughout the island.
 In 2006, Christian launched his distinct style of Bachata, “Sensual Bachata”.
 The style focuses on connection and blends traditional techniques while drawing on influences from Tango, Waltz, Bolero and Rumba.
 In 2009, Christian founded Sensual Bachata out of Orlando Florida.
 This group has performed domestically and internationally.
 Christian has been featured as a headlining instructor and performer at various events throughout the U.S., and abroad, and is recognized as one of Florida’s top dance instructors specializing in the Bachata genre.
 Christian teaches and performs with his dance company Sensual Bachata, headlines as a DJ, host and personality at major venues throughout the U.S., and producing entertainment events through his events and promotions label Bahari.
 He spearheads two major events in Florida, Unity of Dance and Paradise Dance Festival.

-Marco and Agustina are lead instructors at Ritmo y Sabor in Gainesville, Florida.
-Marco is also a member of the duo Latin Swag that merges hip hop and latin dancing.
+Jose and Agustina are lead instructors at Ritmo y Sabor in Gainesville, Florida.
 They have worked together for years developing choreographies for Salsa Student Team, Salsa Semi Pro Team, Salsa Ladies Styling Team, and Bachata Team in Gainesville.
 Agustina’s background is extensive and she is known for teaching ladies styling with all latin dances.

 Sonia Rivera has been dancing for fourteen years and has been performing for twelve of those, also serving as a salsa instructor.
 She is a certified professional teacher, obtaining her degree from Mr. Stacey Lopez and the Department of Recreation and Sports of Puerto Rico and the virtual degree from clave son salsa.com.
 She has served as a coach and choreographer for various dance companies such as Unified Dancers of NYC, En Fuego (Tampa), Raices (Tampa), Teens Salsa Puerto Rico, and Son y Salsa Company from Panama.
 In addition, she trains her own dance company teams (Diamond Dancers International, both in Puerto Rico and Tampa) called Black, Pink, Gold, Platinum, Red, Green, White, and Yellow Diamonds.
 She participated in the movie Havana Nights and in the movie El Cantante.
 She has danced on stage with the following bands Michael Stuart, Richie Ray and Bobby Cruz, Oscar de Leon, India, Domingo Quinonez, Tito Nieves, N-Klabe, NG2, Luisito Carrion, Cheo Feliciano, Adalberto Santiago, Bobby Valentine, Luigi Texidor, Vitin Ruiz and Sonora Ponceña among others.